flosean/JAFaR/README.md

 6. You can now use the "selection" buttons on the goggles to scroll up/down the menu to select the band

-7. After the timout of the countdown (upper left corner of the screen) you entered the frequency selection (of the selected band)
+7. After the timeout of the countdown (upper left corner of the screen) you entered the frequency selection (of the selected band)

 8. Scroll up/down to select the frequency and wait the timeout